WBK-Robotics/industrial-assembly-taskboard/source/2-Assembly-Instructions-Pick-and-Place.rst

 Assembly Instructions: Pick and Place
 =====================================

-This page describes the assembly instructions for the Pick and Place task module of the industrial assembly challenge taskboard.
+This section describes the assembly instructions for the Pick and Place task module of the industrial assembly challenge taskboard.
 The module consists of three tasks: Housing Parts, Feather Key, and Shim Ring placement.

 .. image:: images/pick_and_place_taskboard.png